jdmartinez1062/to-do/README.md

 8. On the Project Index tab, you can check every project created.

+## Test

+In order to test, you need to install `Jest`.
+In order to do this, run:

+    npm install jest

+In order to run tests, use:

+    npm test

 ## Contact

 Juan David Martínez Cubillos - jd.martinez1062@gmail.com

 Carlos Henrique da Veiga - carlosveigadev@gmail.com

 ## Contributing